 To facilitate this offering of the ADSs, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the ADSs.
 Specifically, the underwriters may sell more ADSs than they are obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of ADSs available for purchase by the underwriters under the over-allotment option.
 The underwriters can close out a covered short sale by exercising the over-allotment option or purchasing ADSs in the open market.
 In determining the source of ADSs to close out a covered short sale, the underwriters will consider, among other things, the open market price of ADSs compared to the price available under the over-allotment option.
 The underwriters may also sell ADSs in excess of the over-allotment option, creating a naked short position.
 The underwriters must close out any naked short position by purchasing ADSs in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ADSs in the open market after pricing that could adversely affect investors who purchase in this offering.
-In addition, to stabilize the price of the ADSs, the underwriters may bid for, and purchase, ADSs in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ADSs, the underwriters may bid for, and purchase, ADSs in the open market.
 Finally, the underwriting syndicate may reclaim selling concessions allowed to an underwriter or a dealer for distributing the ADSs in this offering, if the syndicate repurchases previously distributed ADSs to cover syndicate short positions or to stabilize the price of the ADSs.
 Any of these activities may stabilize or maintain the market price of the ADSs above independent market levels.
 The underwriters are not required to engage in these activities, and may end any of these activities at any time.